Upgrade to remove ads

 AP Comparative Government: UK

-An important report produced by William Beveridge in 1942 that introduced a social insurance program that made all citizens eligible for health, unemployment, pension, and other benefits
+Published during WWII, it suggested a social insurance program that made all citizens eligible for health, unemployment, pension, and other benefits.

 Constitutional Reform Movement

 a movement in the United Kingdom that called for greater separation of powers, especially in the House of Lords.
 This ultimately culminated in the 2005 Constitutional Reform Act.

 capacity or power to produce a desired effect, (politics) a belief that you can take part in politics (internal efficacy) or that the government will respond to the citizenry (external efficacy)

 In politics, the concept of gradualism is used to describe the belief that change ought to be brought about in small, discrete increments rather than in abrupt strokes such as revolutions or uprisings.
 Gradualism is one of the defining features of political conservatism and reformism.

 In the UK, General elections do not have fixed dates, but must be called within five years of the opening of parliament following the last election.
 Other elections are held on fixed dates though in the case of the devolved assemblies and parliaments, early elections can occur in certain situations